• Visit

 34. Boatyards

-More than 1,000 vessels have been constructed at Saugatuck and Douglas.
-At one time it was observed that half the tugs in service on the Chicago River and in Milwaukee were built in Saugatuck.
-The riverbank has been the birthplace for plank river rafts, white oak schooners, tug boats, steam freighters and passenger ships.
+More than 1,000 vessels have been constructed in Saugatuck and Douglas.
+At the end of the 19th century, some claimed that half the tugs in service on the Chicago River and in Milwaukee were built in Saugatuck.
+The riverbank has been the birthplace for plank rafts, white oak schooners, tug boats, steam freighters and passenger ships.

 The three principal 19th-century boat construction yards were: